-The law provides that its illegal to drive (or be in actual phyisical control) of a car while either: (1) impaired by marijuana; or (2) having a form of the drug in your body without a valid medical marijuana card.
+- Having a form of the drug in your body without a valid medical marijuana card.

-However, if you drive after any potential effects of marijuana have subsided then its legal to drive with a medical marijuana card.
+However, if you drive after any potential effects of marijuana have subsided then it’s legal to drive with a medical marijuana card.
 Arizona law has determined this is an affirmative defense.

 Imagined you consume marijuana on a Sunday.
 However, you don’t have a medical marijuana card.

 The next day, well after the effects of the drug have worn off, you go to work.
 After putting in a full day’s work you drive home.
 Under the current version of Arizona’s law, your prior use of Marijuana, results in a DUI – despite the fact you are not impaired…to any degree.

 The Legal Danger of Prior Use

 Arizona Marijuana DUI laws present a real risk of convicting innocent people from prior use.
 A primary reason is legislation that contradicts what science tells us is true about the drug.
 However, recently much of the scientific reality about marijuana has made its way to a number of higher courts.
 This includes the Arizona Supreme Court.
 As a result, the current state of Arizona law provides that longer periods of prior marijuana use should not, alone, support a DUI conviction.

 However, while many of the myths about the meaning of a positive marijuana test result have been discarded – the world views of the people that previously prosecuted such cases still remain.
 These world views are plainly evident in the way some jurisdictions now prosecute alleged marijuana DUI cases based upon junk science.